-Rusty is a primarily straight-forward writer, his messages succinct and to the point, not abstractly couched.
-"Playing with words can be endearing and often evocaative, but I've never seen the entire point of writing a song that you, as the writer, don't know what it means," he explains.
+Rusty is a straight-forward writer, his messages succinct and to the point, not abstractly couched.
 The themes have evolved over the years, from standard love and place songs to cutting social commentary.
-Still, in a sense, not that much has changed.
-His songs have always featured singular melodies, and even the "protest song" thread has been there all along.
+Many of his songs spring from his own philosophic and spiritual searches, which seek to synthesize the best of the new with the best of the old in order to address dysfunctions that have plagued humanity (and, thus, the rest of the biosphere) for far too long.
+In that regard, not that much has changed over his five decades as a songwriter.
+Rusty songs have always featured singular melodies, and even the "protest song" thread has been there all along.
 "Some of my earliest songs were social commentary.
 Not that I knew much about what I was commenting on at a young age, but I was struggling to make sense of the world and absorbing what I was hearing coming from radio and records.
 I was, and still am, a child of the 60s.
 As time went on, a lot of my generation seemed to lose their idealism, optimism, hippie values.
 Somehow, I didn't.
 For me, those values just grew stronger."

-Rusty's chimey, twangy guitar style also reveals a strong 1960s influence from Orbison (again) and his signature riffs (the classic example being "Pretty Woman"), British pop, surf music, spy flicks and spaghetti westerns.
-He's the furthest thing from a shredder, relying instead on simple but melodic runs, sustained notes and earthy tones.
-"I'm always looking for that unique guitar part, a run that seems familiar but is actually unique to the song," Rusty explains.
+Rusty is a Texas guitar player, more than a strummer, but nowhere in the company of the likes of Robert Johnson, Lightnin' Hopkins, Stevie Ray Vaughn, Billy Gibbons, Eric Johnson, Bill Browder, Rick Poss, Gary Clark Jr. or any of the other numerous, luminous Texas fret-gods.
+Nevertheless, his playing evokes an original, plaintive style, stripped down but ever melodic arrangement of notes.
+He's the furthest thing from a shredder, relying instead on simple but memorable runs, earthy tones, sustained notes and no holding back on the whammy bar.
+His chimey, twangy style also reflects a strong 1960s influence from Orbison (again) and his signature riffs (the classic example being "Pretty Woman" and "Day Tripper"), British pop, surf music, spy flicks and spaghetti westerns.
+"I'm always looking for that unique guitar hook, a run that seems familiar but is actually unique to the song," Rusty explains.
 "That is one of the key aspects I loved about 60s music.
 It seemed like every song had one of those riffs.
-We seem to have mostly lost that today... not to mention the melodies of that era.
-Today it's all about the groove and the sexy or boasting lyric, seemingly without much interest in a signature lick or a distinctive melody.
+We have mostly lost that today... not to mention the wonderful melodies of that era.
+Today it's all about the beat and groove and the sexy or boasting lyric, overlayed upon a ubiquitous melody, and usually lacking any memorable instrumental signature.
 I'm pretty happy to be a throwback in that musical regard, as well as in terms of thematic social commentary."

 Click on the album cover image, at right, for images, lyrics and more from Head to Heart.